stateforward/hsm-cpp/docs/cthsm_freertos.md

 # Integrating cthsm with FreeRTOS

 `cthsm` is designed to be platform-agnostic by decoupling its threading and timing logic via the `TaskProvider` policy.
-This guide demonstrates how to implement a `TaskProvider` that offloads asynchronous activities and timers to FreeRTOS tasks.
+This guide demonstrates how to implement a **statically allocated** `TaskProvider` that offloads asynchronous activities and timers to FreeRTOS tasks without using the heap.

 ## The TaskProvider Concept